If you’ve been contacted by Southwest Credit Systems you’ll need to take action.

 That situation doesn’t change because the account has gone into collection.

-Collection agencies are aware of this fact, and many are prepared to negotiate a settlement in which a partial payment will be accepted in full satisfaction of the debt.
+Collection agencies are aware of this fact, and many are prepared to negotiate a settlement.

 If you’re going to attempt this strategy, you’ll need to be prepared to negotiate.
 Offer to settle the account with a relatively low amount.